Develop the strong knowledge base and leadership skills you need to succeed in graduate studies, medical school, veterinary school, or the workplace.

 Highly credentialed faculty

-Cedar Crest College biological sciences faculty, all of whom hold advanced degrees in their field, are involved in leading-edge research, including one long-term marine conservation ecology project in Belize.
+All of the Cedar Crest College Biological Sciences faculty hold advanced degrees in their field, and each of them are involved in leading-edge research.
 These faculty scientists will work one-on-one with you to develop a program best suited to your career goals.

 Guaranteed student-research experiences